siriusctrl/COMP30022-IT-Project/README.md

 ### Notice
-Based on the requirement of our client, the app will be an Android app only.
+Based on the requirement of our client, the app is an Android app.

 ## Table of contents